Cray-HPE/docs-csm/operations/utility_storage/Remove_Ceph_Node.md

 1. Remove any weight 0 orphaned OSDs.

-    If orphaned OSDs from the host $NODE remain that have weight 0, remove those OSDs.
+    If orphaned OSDs from the host `$NODE` remain that have weight 0, then remove those OSDs.

     ```bash
     ncn-s00(1/2/3)# ceph osd tree